paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 ## Overview

-Recently I was tasked with looking into Amazon CloudWatch RUM and how to implement it for some of our applications at [Advanced](https://www.oneadvanced.com).
+I was asked to look into Amazon CloudWatch RUM and how to implement it for some of our applications at [Advanced](https://www.oneadvanced.com).

-CloudWatch RUM is a fairly addition that was released at AWS reInvent 2021.
+CloudWatch RUM is a service that was released at AWS reInvent 2021.
 It allows you to configure your web application to perform real-user monitoring.
-It can also be configured to collect additional data such as performance, errors and http requests.
-It also works with AWS Xray to allow it to track client to server traces.
-Overall sounds like a very useful tool for analysis and debugging.
+It can also be configured to collect additional data, such as performance, errors and HTTP requests.
+It also works with AWS XRay, which allows it to track client to server traces.
+Overall it looks like a helpful tool that will aid analysis and debugging.

 The cost is $1 for every 100k of events that are collected.
-Each data item collected by the RUM web client is considered an event e.g. page view, JavaScript or HTTP errors.
+Every data item collected by the RUM web client is considered an event e.g. page view, JavaScript or HTTP errors.
 See [AWS CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/) for detailed information.

 The guide will take you through getting CloudWatch RUM deployed and hooked into your application.

 ## Requirements

-To follow along you will need.
+To follow along, you will need.

 * AWS Account
 * AWS SAM CLI